Do you have a question about InnovaXN?

 Quest.
 1How do I apply?

-Applicants will be required to submit their application electronically via the ESRF Recruitment Web Portal where each PhD project will be advertised individually.
+For projects at ILL and ESRF, applicants will be required to submit their application electronically via the ESRF Recruitment Web Portal where each PhD project will be advertised individually.
 The application form, C.V. and cover letter are to be completed in English.
+A direct link to the job adverts list is here: https://esrf.gestmax.eu/search

 Quest.
 2When will the recruitment rounds begin and when are the deadlines?